-The Access Control as a Service (ACaaS) market is growing at an impressive rate.
-MarketsandMarkets projects that it will reach more than $1.67 billion by 2022, growing at a CAGR of 26.8 percent since 2016.
-MarketsandMarkets states that businesses with multiple locations looking for a way to centralize access control operations as a driving force behind the growth.
+The Access Control as a Service (ACaaS) market is growing.
+MarketsandMarkets predicts the access control market will grow from $8.6 billion in 2021 to $13.1 billion by 2026, a CAGR of 8.7 percent.
+MarketsandMarkets stated that businesses with multiple locations looking for a way to centralize access control operations are a driving force behind the growth.

-Bransfield comments that top service-based platforms are designed to be similar to on-site deployments.
-ACaaS uses existing access control panels, readers and credentials, but shifts management to a cloud-based platform.
+Top service-based platforms are designed to be similar to on-site deployments.
+For example, ACaaS uses existing access control panels, readers and credentials but shifts management to a cloud-based platform.

 How ACaaS Works for the End User

-In addition to centralizing access control for organizations with multiple facilities, ACaaS also provides businesses with:
+In addition to centralizing access control for organizations with multiple facilities, ACaaS also provides businesses with the following:

-- Cost Savings: Bransfield points out that the SaaS model allows for less reliance on internal IT departments for the deployment and management of an access control system.
-“This creates cost savings for reinvestment into additional layers of deployment or other integrations throughout the facility.
-There is also great upfront cost savings in deploying a service-based model than an all-upfront purchase of an entire system,” he says.
+- Cost Savings: The SaaS model allows less reliance on internal IT departments for deploying and managing an access control system.
+There are also upfront cost savings in deploying a service-based model rather than making a CAPEX for an entire system.

 - Remote Management: SaaS services can be managed by an end user’s team from anywhere and at any time.
-Through the platform, they can manage permissions to delegate control of the business from simple cardholder management to full administrative controls.
+Through the platform, they can manage permissions to delegate business control from simple cardholder management to full administrative powers.

 Keys to Success

-Bransfield says one of the most important factors in ACaaS success is communication with your customer’s IT department.
-Their expertise may not include access control, so “having a vernacular that allows effective communication is critical to your success,” he says.
+One essential factor in ACaaS success is communication with your customer’s IT department.
+However, their expertise may not include access control, so it’s crucial to take a consultative approach and educate your clients throughout the process.

-“It’s also important to have buy-in from the leadership at your integrator or MSP business to shift to a recurring revenue model,” he adds.
-Bransfield explains that you will need to address changes in invoicing, sales commissions and pricing structures, but the right vendor partner can help you transition to an ACaaS model and launch this part of your business successfully.
+If you are shifting to ACaaS from on-premises systems, it’s also vital for your business to address changes in invoicing, sales commissions and pricing structures.
+Again, the right ACaaS vendor partner can help you transition to the new model and successfully launch this part of your business.

 Never a Better Time Than Now